 A Declaration Recognizing the Rights of Peasants Is More Important Than Ever

-Geneva, Switzerland—Negotiations are underway this week with the Open-Ended Intergovernmental Working Group (OEIWG) on the text of a UN Declaration of Peasants and Other People Working in Rural Areas.
+Geneva, Switzerland — Negotiations are underway this week with the Open-Ended Intergovernmental Working Group (OEIWG) on the text of a UN declaration on the rights of peasants and other people working in rural areas.
 Peasants and rural workers provide nearly 70 percent of the world’s food supply, but are disproportionately impacted by poverty, malnutrition, climate change, environmental degradation, and face ongoing threats of displacement and criminalization.
 A UN declaration enshrining their rights would be a significant milestone for this group, which measures over one billion.

 As a think tank that specializes in research and advocacy on land rights, food, and agriculture, the Oakland Institute has fought tirelessly to uphold the rights of peasants.
 Anuradha Mittal, Executive Director of the Institute, is participating as an expert at this week’s negotiations.

 “For the past 14 years, the Oakland Institute has raised international attention about the myriad human rights violations faced by peasants worldwide,” commented Anuradha Mittal in Geneva.
 “From forced evictions to make way for large-scale agricultural investments in Ethiopia, to Maasai pastoralists losing their homes and livelihoods in the name of conservation in Tanzania, to the criminalization of land rights activists in Cameroon, we have seen firsthand the discrimination and marginalization of peasants around the world.
 The UN Declaration on the Rights of Peasants is an urgently needed instrument to both protect and defend their lives, livelihoods, and land rights.”